We’re doing everything to make sure our call centres run smoothly, with all our teams working from home to support our customers.

 If anyone in your family has symptoms of coronavirus, or if you're on a Government shielding list, please let us know.
 We’ll postpone your appointment for you until it's safe to continue.

-If you had your appointment cancelled during the lockdown period, we’ll be in touch as soon as possible to arrange an alternative date and time.
+If you had your appointment cancelled due to COVID-19, we’ll be in touch as soon as possible to arrange an alternative date and time.

 LED light bulb installation